kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 [Google Translate](https://translate.google.com/) is my favorite translation app.
 It got so good in the last years that most sentences it produces don’t need any manual changes.

+### Dropbox (Plus) 📱 🖥 🌐

+[Dropbox](https://www.dropbox.com/) is my cloud provider.
+My [Synology NAS](https://www.synology.com/) synchronizes automatically everything in Dropbox as a backup.
+Never trust cloud providers.

 ### iCloud 📱 🖥 🌐

-[iCloud](https://www.icloud.com/) is my cloud provider.
-I used Dropbox for a long time, but the new CloudKit sync is so fast and seamless with Apple Devices, I made the switch.
+[iCloud](https://www.icloud.com/) is my second cloud provider.
+The new CloudKit sync is so fast and seamless with Apple Devices and Apple services work optimally with iCloud.

 ### The Unarchiver 🖥